Sunday, March 27, 2005

 Kindling expired with a crackle on the sand.
 You discarded your sandals

 and cut a toe.
-The blood was the same colour as your lips and nail
+The blood was the same color as your lips and nail

 varnish.
 Which was a bit ridiculous!

-Catfish spine; crabs legs; murmaid's purse.
+Catfish spine; crabs legs; mermaid's purse.
 Sifting fine shells and

 other oceanic matter through fingers: a lot of life to toss away and toy